MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bin-at-function.md

 |-------|
 | 2017-05-14T00:00:00Z |

 In the following example, the data is grouped into daily bins aligned to a specific date and time.
-It returns a set of bins aligned to the `fixed_point` date and time with a Date and Num column with values for each bin.
-The `"fixed point"` value is included in one of the returned bins and the other values align to it's time.
-Each bin's datetime is it's start time.
+It returns a set of bins aligned to the *fixed_point* date and time with values for each bin.
+The *"fixed point"* value is included in the `Date` column of one of the returned bins and the other values align to it's time.
+Each bin's `datetime` is it's start time.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA0tJLAHCpJxUDZfEklSrFCBRkpmbqqPgV5prlZlXohnNywUT1DAyMLTQNTDSNTIJMTS1MjTR1DHWwSZtHGJoBpY2wSptBtNtGsvLVaNQXJqbm1iUWZUKYmkA7dVUSKpUSMrMi08sAbtKR8EwRUcBiysUwOZYGRjoGUCApiYAxLxe/tAAAAA=" target="_blank">Run the query</a>